nempk1/cchat/README.md

 ## Config & Usage

-1. Open the sample cchat.cfg file in the configs/ directory
+1. Open the cchat.cfg.sample file in the configs/ directory
 1. Add the channel, oauth and oauth_nick variables that are necessary
 2. if you want you can choose the channel to join in the running arguments.
 1. After that just run it